0xF48/shader-box/README.md

   //clear and draw
   box
     .clear()
-    .draw(shaderA)
-    .draw(shaderB)
+    .draw(shaderA,0) //draw a shader at buffer index 0, defaults to 0.
+    .draw(shaderB,1) //draw a shader at buffer index 1, defaults to 0.
+    //buffer indices are the cells grid of the grid from top left to right

-  //make a shader fullscreen if there is more than one drawn on the grid, setting to -1 will display all the shaders in a grid box.focus = 0
+  //make a shader fullscreen if there is more than one drawn on the grid, setting to -1 will display all the shaders in a grid, box.focus = 0  //make the first shader fullscreen.
 }

 tick(0);